akshay-Kalekar/OnChain-Dynamic-NFT/README.md

 contract -> write contract -> train

-You cna check your nft at
+You can check your nft at

 https://testnets.opensea.io/collection/chain-battles-tdfgsys1du